 simóne j banks is a writer poet interested in listening.
 Lately, her writing has immersed itself infinitely in the study of Black ecologies, with a focus on land, water-bodies, air and plant life including African American herbalism.

-She is a 2024 Hurston/Wright Writer-in-Residence and a 2024 Courage To Write Finalist for The de Groot Foundation.
+She is a 2024 Woody Barlow Poetry Contest winner, a 2024 Hurston/Wright Writer-in-Residence and a 2024 Courage To Write finalist for The de Groot Foundation.
 Her work has appeared in the Santa Fe Writers Project, About Place Journal/Black Earth Institute, eMerge Journal and is forthcoming in Obsidian: Literature & Arts in the African Diaspora and Root Work Journal.
 She holds an MFA in creative writing from Louisiana State University, where she earned the William Jay Smith Thesis Award in poetry.
 She is writing her debut collection of poetry, ‘continuum’ a poetry + photography project that seeks to restage, reimagine and restore the seen and unseen relationship between the Black body and nature.

 Published Writings